weierophinney/dpc12workshop/README.md

 read/write for your the user your web server runs under, as is the application.db file underneath it.

+Additionally, the mail functionality for the contact form initially uses a "File" transport.
+For this to work, ensure that the data/mail/contact folder has read/write permissions for the user your web server runs under.

+One way to accomplish this (though insecure) is:

+    chmod -R a+rwX data

 Virtual Host
 ------------
 Afterwards, set up a virtual host to point to the public/ directory of the